Chart Color Schemes

 Sunset is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Sunset's dwelling structure, as per the latest Census, consisted of 90.5% houses and 9.5% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Non-Metro Qld which had 77.3% houses and 22.7% other dwellings.
-Home ownership in Sunset was at 18.2%, with mortgaged dwellings at 35.1% and rented ones at 46.6%.
-The median monthly mortgage repayment in the area was $1,500, aligning with Non-Metro Qld's average.
-However, the median weekly rent figure was $349, higher than Non-Metro Qld's $220.
-Nationally, Sunset's mortgage repayments were lower at $1,500 compared to Australia's average of $1,863, and rents were also lower at $349 compared to the national figure of $375.
+In Sunset, as per the latest Census evaluation, 90.5% of dwellings were houses with the remaining 9.5% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro Qld's figures of 77.3% houses and 22.7% other dwellings.
+Home ownership in Sunset stood at 18.2%, with mortgaged properties at 35.1% and rented ones at 46.6%.
+The median monthly mortgage repayment was $1,500, aligning with Non-Metro Qld's average, while the median weekly rent was $349 compared to Non-Metro Qld's figures of $220.
+Nationally, Sunset's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing